Knightro63/flutter_nrfutil/README.md

 ## Additional Information

 This plugin is only for creating the zip file for DFU, it does not have bluetooth in this library.
-If you also need to upload the created files use packages like flutter_blue and nordic_dfu.
+If you also need to upload the created files use packages like flutter_blue_plus and nordic_dfu.
 Zigbee is not supported.